seahorn/sea-dsa/README.md

 ![Example of a memory graph](https://github.com/seahorn/sea-dsa/blob/tea-dsa/tests/expected_graphs/simple.jpg?raw=true)

-In our memory model, a pointer is represented by a __cell__ which is a pair of a memory object and offset.
+In our memory model, a pointer value is represented by a __cell__ which is a pair of a memory object and offset.
 Memory objects are represented as nodes in the memory graph.
 Edges are between cells.